justicephysics/humanos2.0/silicon-feudalism.md

 The Silicon Feudalism is a direct expression of the **Canal Dogma**.
 The narrow gate is maintained not just by physics, but by a deliberate monopoly that benefits from artificial scarcity.
 The same pattern that concentrates 70–80 % of wealth in the economy concentrates chip manufacturing in three companies.

 Breaking the Canal Dogma means breaking the feudal mindset.
-Our open‑source, cold, photonic compute fabric is the democratic parliament of computation — and every page of the Virtual Nalanda is a vote against the old order.
+Our open‑source, cold, photonic compute fabric is the democratic parliament of computation — and every page of the Justice Physics Nalanda is a vote against the old order.

 ---